 Amazon has rapidly become one of the largest online marketplaces — in fact, it’s one of the biggest marketplaces of any kind.
-The site sells everything from paper towels to luxury TVs and has grown rapidly from its humble beginnings as a simple bookseller.
+The site sells everything from paper towels to luxury TVs to jewelry and has grown rapidly from its humble beginnings as a simple bookseller.
 With a business model that prioritizes consumer convenience and features like two-day shipping and free returns, it’s little wonder how this online retail behemoth has grown so substantially.
 While almost everyone is familiar with Amazon’s function as an online market, not everyone realizes it can be a great money-making opportunity for small business owners as well.

 If you’ve got a great product to sell, or you want to expand your existing sales to a vast online market, selling on Amazon might be one of the simplest and most effective ways to grow your online retail presence.
 In this post, we’ll go over the basics of what you need to know before you start uploading your products to Amazon.
 We’ll cover the startup process, how being an Amazon seller actually works, and the pros and cons of becoming an Amazon seller.
 For a start-to-finish guide to starting an Amazon business, read through this whole post.
 If you only need a refresher on some areas, simply click on one of the links below to jump straight to the section you need.

 - Pros and cons of selling on Amazon

 Most people are familiar with Amazon as an online store.
 You log on and search for nearly anything your heart desires, and you’ll quickly be met with dozens of options at varying price levels — and usually a few at a serious bargain.
 Amazon does actually have its own brands (Amazon Essentials and Goodthreads, for instance), but the site mainly exists as a marketplace for other brands.